Pahiro/SuperSport2.bundle/README.md

-This plugin is not yet fully functional.
+This plugin is not yet functional.

 SuperSport2.bundle
 =================